 Working with mostly non-professional actors whom he had improvise in an effort to make it more realistic, Baker too often lets the film meander and grow clunky.
 Yet his approach affords him a multi-racial cast with a variety of body types, making the film seem more and more like it exists in the real world.
 It draws attention to how rare that kind of realistic diversity is actually portrayed on screen.

 Baker uses his cast and characters to make subtle and thoughtful observations about race, class, and privilege.
 Not all of the acting is top notch, but the leads are solid.
 Sometimes the musical choices and shaky camera can be too on-the-nose, too showy.
 But sometimes, we just get to see these women in their natural habitat.
 They may be surrounded by run-down shops and money lenders, but Baker ensures the landscape is always colorful and inviting.

 The Seventh Row sat down with Sean Baker to talk about how he developed the film’s aesthetic, how he created such stunning visuals when shooting on an iPhone, and how he assembled an eclectic cast to populate the film.

-The Seventh Row (7R): How did you develop the aesthetic for the film?
+Seventh Row (7R): How did you develop the aesthetic for Tangerine?
 The colours are really joyful.
 What went into the planning of what that look is and actually, technically, accomplishing it?

 The California sun seems to constantly, especially around magic hour, cast this beautiful orange hue over the Santa Monica Boulevard.
 I thought, “What if we go the other way [and saturate the colours, instead]?”
 Sometimes, that can look very amateur-ish and cheap when you saturate the colours.